LukaszSwolkien/test_integration/README.md

 ```

 market_cap python script collects publicly available market data on a given cryptocurrency and send selected metrics to the o11y suite.
-You can create run script periodicaly defining cron job, for example:
+You can run script periodicaly defining cron job, for example:

 ```crontab -e```